JessicaTaylor7/JessicaTaylor7.github.io/project2.md

 ## Project description

 This program is a project for CSCI 452: Network Penetration Testing & Ethical Hacking.
 This program allows users to enter a message to be encrypted and then enter the encrypted message to be decrypted back to original form.
+The program encrypts messages using a combination of the Caesar Cipher and Columnar Transposition.
 The program source code is split into separate programs for encryption and decryption.

 ## How to run the program